nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `edit session 1 Tutorial1` will rename the first session listed to `Tutorial1`.
+- `edit session 1 Tutorial1` will rename your first session listed to `Tutorial1`.

 [Back to list of features](#features)

 ### Finding a session: `find session`

-Use this command to filter your session list to show only sessions that contain specific keywords.
+You can filter your session list to show only sessions that contain specific keywords.

 **Command Format:**